Achievable logoAchievable logo

 Feedback

-In this section, you’ll use formulas for the perimeter, area, and volume of common geometric shapes - such as triangles, rectangles, circles, and rectangular prisms - as well as three-dimensional solids like cylinders, cones, and spheres.
-You’ll also work with key circle ideas such as radius, diameter, arc length, sectors, tangents, and inscribed angles, and use them to solve real-world problems involving distance, space, and measurement.
+This section covers formulas for the perimeter, area, and volume of common geometric shapes - triangles, rectangles, circles, and rectangular prisms - as well as three-dimensional solids like cylinders, cones, and spheres.
+It also covers key circle concepts such as radius, diameter, arc length, sectors, tangents, and inscribed angles, all applied to real-world measurement problems.

 Note: s= arc length, h= height, r= radius, b= base, d= diameter, l= length, w= width.